 Publisher: Barrington Stoke

 This is a well-crafted, shortened retelling of the famous tale in an accessible, dyslexia-friendly format (using off-white paper and a special font).
-Tanya Landman brilliantly captures what makes Jane Eyre such a classic novel: perfectly pitched and clearly written, her take retains all the beloved gothic intrigue and dark romance of the book but helps to bring them to a new audience.
+Tanya Landman brilliantly captures what makes Jane Eyre such a classic novel: perfectly pitched and clearly written, her take retains all the beloved gothic intrigue and dark romance of the original.

-A fantastic way to introduce a classic story to a new generation – especially one that features such a steely, powerful heroine as Jane.
+A great way to introduce a classic story to a new generation – especially one that features such a steely, powerful heroine as Jane.